TimeSurgeLabs/athenadb/README.md

 ### `POST /:namespace/query`

 Queries the database for similar text embeddings.
+Specify `?limit=number` in the URL to specify the number of results to return.
+The default is 5, the maximum is 20.
 * **Request Body**:
-  + `input`: A single string for querying.
+  + `input`: A single string for querying. (max 1024 characters)
-  + `inputs`: An array of strings for batch querying.
+  + `inputs`: An array of strings for batch querying. (each max 1024 characters)

 ### `GET /:namespace/:uuid`

 Retrieves a specific entry from the database using its unique identifier (UUID).
+Add query parameters `?vector=true` to retrieve the vector along with the entry.
+Add query parameters `?db_id=true` to retrieve the SQL table ID along with the entry.

+### `GET /:namespace?limit=10&offset=0`

+Retrieves all entries from the given namespace.
+Limit can be set to a maximum of 100 entries.
+Add query parameters `?vector=true` to retrieve the vectors along with the entries.
+Add query parameters `?db_id=true` to retrieve the SQL table ID along with the entries.

 ### `DELETE /:namespace/:uuid`